How Long Does It Take To Replace A Roof?

 3. Weather Conditions

-Weather plays a crucial role in roofing projects.
+Weather plays a significant role in roofing projects.
 Rain, snow, or extreme temperatures can delay work, as contractors often pause during adverse conditions to ensure safety and maintain quality.
-This can lead to a longer project duration.
+When temperatures fall below 40-45 degrees Fahrenheit, shingles won’t seal properly, requiring delays until conditions improve.
+During adverse weather, the roofing company will need to use a tarp to cover the area, which further delays the project.

 4. Contractor Experience